-Badminton is one of the most popular racquet sports in Singapore.
-Equipments are relatively inexpensive which makes it easy for new players to take up the sport.
-To get started, all you need is a badminton court, net, racquets and shuttlecocks.
+Badminton is one of the most popular racket sports in Singapore.
+With 17 different ActiveSG venues all over the island to book your courts, it is no doubt one of the most popular recreational sport amongst Singaporeans.
+Equipment is also relatively inexpensive which makes it easy for new players to take up the sport.
+To get started, all you need is a badminton court, net, rackets and shuttlecocks.

 Badminton is fun which makes it a good activity for family and friends to bond.
 At the same time, it is also an effective calorie-burner that not only builds strength but put your reflexes to the test.
 After all, players are required to run, lunge, stretch, leap and jump around the 20 x 44 feet rectangular court.

-Here is a breakdown of badminton rules based on “Laws of Badminton Regulations 2013/2014” by the Badminton World Federation.
+Here is a breakdown of badminton rules based on “Laws of Badminton Regulations 2017” by the Badminton World Federation.
+You can also click here for a beginners guide to badminton rules and regulations.

 The coin toss – who goes first?